thatcosmonaut/dota_assistant/README.md

 # Dota 2 Pick Assistant

-A tool for helping people not make awful picks in DOTA games.
+A tool to help people choose the optimal hero for their team in Dota 2.

 ## Setup